cpt1909/Intruder_Alert_System/README.md

 # Intruder Alert System using OpenCV in Python

 This project builds a real-time face detection system with intruder alerts sent directly to your Telegram!
 It uses OpenCV to scan your webcam feed for faces, highlighting them with a green box.
-If a face is detected, it captures an image, sends it to your specified Telegram chat along with an "Intruder Alert!" message, and even lets you know if the message delivery was successful.
+If a face is detected, it captures an image, sends it to your specified Telegram chat along with an "Intruder Alert!" message, and even acknowledges whether the message delivery was successful or not.

-While this project is a fun starter, keep in mind it uses a basic face detection method and needs a constant internet connection.
-Consider exploring more advanced algorithms for better accuracy and integrating other notification methods for even more robust security solutions.
-Remember, use this responsibly and ethically, respecting privacy concerns and relevant laws.

 ## Authors
 -  Thaarakenth C P - [@cpt2004](https://www.github.com/cpt2004)